josefwegner/CMAKE_AOS4/README.md

 # Disclaimer: I am not well versed in CMAKE.
 I have spent years
 # fighting with it.
 To try and become friends, here is a toolchain
 # that was originally provided by AFXGROUP.
 See cmake.ppc-amigaos
+#
+# I welcome ANYONE to create a PR and improve it.